AlanBuric/distribunity-api/README.md

 docker compose up database redis -d
 ```

-The `-d` flag runs the services in background.
+The `-d` option runs the services in background.

 3. Start the development backend and frontend servers locally